islomar/poc-angularj/codeschool-shaping-up-with-angularjs/README.md

 * Controllers are where we define our app's behavior by defining functions and values
 * Wrapping your JS in a closure is a good habit!
 * Controller is attached to (inside) our app.
+* It is recommended to declare the attributes in the function as well (e.g. $scope) to avoid problems when minifying the javascript (see CodeSchool screencast part 1)

 ## Directives
 * HTML annotations that trigger JS behavior.